01mf02/computers-spaceflight/src/Biblio.md

 relatively little has been published in public journals or in books on spaceflight specifically treating the use of computers.
 Most of what has been published is short and far from comprehensive.
-In books about space projects heavily dependent on computers, such as NASA's own Chariots for Apollo, generally nothing is said about the configuration, programming, or operation of those computers.
+In books about space projects heavily dependent on computers, such as NASA's own *Chariots for Apollo*, generally nothing is said about the configuration, programming, or operation of those computers.
 Thus, the general public, even the technically sophisticated public, is largely in the dark about the specifics of NASA's computer use.
 That, of course, is one reason why